Free Consultation!

 5. Do you need planning permission for flat roof solar panels?

-Are You considering solar panels on a flat roof?
 This guide is your go-to resource for understanding how to harness solar energy with flat roof installations.

 Can you put solar panels on a flat roof?

-It's completely feasible to install solar panels on a flat roof.
-The process might be a bit different from pitched roofs, but it's equally effective.
 Installers, like the experienced team at MakeMyHouseGreen, use the same type of solar panels for flat roofs as they do for pitched ones.
-However, there are some extra considerations to ensure that your solar PV system operates at its best.
+However, there are some extra considerations to ensure that your solar PV system operates at its best, such as adjusting the angle to capture maximum sunlight.

 For example, those who have installed solar panels in Reading have managed to save as much as £1,389 per year.